Supply Chain and Modern Slavery Act Statement 2024/2025

 This statement is drafted and published in accordance with section 54 of the Modern Slavery Act 2015, transparency in supply chains.
-The statement is a summary of the steps taken during the financial year ending 28th January 2023 to ensure slavery and human trafficking is not taking place in any part of our business or in our supply chain.
+The statement is a summary of the steps taken during the financial year ending 1 st February 2025 to ensure slavery and human trafficking is not taking place in any part of our business or in our supply chain.

 Founded in Wimbledon in 1990, LK Bennett is a British accessible luxury brand defined by a love of vintage eccentricity, functionality, and tradition with a desire for beautiful design and considered luxury.